Master of Education in Educational Leadership

 |EDL A695||Principal Internship||6|

-A comprehensive portfolio documenting attainment of ELCC standards is required.
+A comprehensive portfolio documenting attainment of ELCC standards and completion of the School Leaders Licensure Assessment is required.

 A total of 35 credits is required for the degree and to apply for an institutional recommendation for a Type B Administrator Certificate from the Alaska Department of Education and Early Development (EED).